Why Should I Fight a DUI or DWI Charge?

 If you’ve been charged with driving under the influence (DUI) or “drunk driving” in New Jersey, you may be tempted to plead guilty.
 You may believe that the police have an “open and shut” case against you, especially if you took a breath test that resulted in blood alcohol concentration (BAC) numbers clearly above the legal limit.
 The costs of a trial may seem daunting, making it even more tempting simply to admit to the crime.

 In fact, many people plead guilty to Driving While Intoxicated (DWI) when a trial might have resulted in a more favorable outcome.
-Here’s what to consider when you’re trying to decide whether to fight a charge in NJ:
+Here’s what to consider if you’re trying to decide whether to fight a charge in NJ:

 When In Doubt, Plead “Not Guilty.”